-The proposed Minnesota Bitcoin Act seeks to incorporate cryptocurrency into the state's financial operations by permitting payments to the state using Bitcoin and other digital currencies.
+The proposed Minnesota Bitcoin Act seeks to incorporate cryptocurrency into the state's financial operations by permitting payments to the state using Bitcoin and other cryptocurrencies.
 The bill empowers the State Board of Investment to invest in cryptocurrencies and modifies tax provisions to facilitate these changes.
-Key amendments include defining "cryptocurrency" in section 16A.278, allowing state agencies to accept cryptocurrency for government services, and enabling the payment of delinquent property taxes and special assessments with cryptocurrency.
-The act also introduces new subdivisions in tax-related statutes to clarify how cryptocurrency will be treated in tax calculations, with effective dates for these provisions starting January 1, 2026.
+Key amendments include the definition of "cryptocurrency" in section 16A.278, allowing state agencies to accept cryptocurrency for government services, and enabling the payment of delinquent property taxes and special assessments with cryptocurrency.
+The act also introduces new subdivisions in tax-related statutes to clarify how cryptocurrency will be treated in tax calculations, with provisions set to take effect on January 1, 2026.

 Statutes affected: